chimera-deploy/Chimera/README.md

 (logo)

-Chimera automates canary deployments for containerized microservices that communicate synchronously.
+Chimera automates canary deployments for containerized microservices that communicate synchronously on AWS.
 It reduces the risk of introducing bugs that propagate through your microservice infrastructure by gradually shifting traffic to a canary version of your service while automating simple threshold canary analysis.

 (diagram)